-Whether you’re a seasoned birdwatcher or new to the hobby, you’ll be surprised by the variety of rare birds you might spot at the Wildfowl & Wetlands Trust’s sites around the UK
+Whether you’re a seasoned birdwatcher or new to the hobby, you’ll be surprised by the variety of rare birds you might spot at the WWT Centres around the UK

 Wetlands are important habitats for birds, providing food, water, and nesting sites.
 Sadly, these habitats are under threat from environmental factors, including climate change, pollution and development making the work of WWT to protect them all the more important.
 Through restoring existing wetlands, creating new ones and educating the public about the importance of these unique biomes, WWT is helping to conserve some of the most fascinating and rare bird species you can see in the UK.

-As a Boundless member you can take advantage of unlimited access to all nine WWT centres, plus you can bring a friend and up to six children completely free of charge.
+As a Boundless member you and up to five children can take advantage of unlimited access to all nine WWT centres, plus 50% off for one additional adult guest.
 Find out more here: boundless.co.uk/wwt

-Some of the rarest birds that you can find at WWT sites include:
+Some of the rarest birds that you can find at WWT Centres include:

 White-rumped sandpiper